Disadvantages of Universal Life Insurance

 Who Should Consider Universal Life Insurance?

-Despite the disadvantages of universal life insurance, this coverage works for some people.
-High-net-worth individuals may use it for estate planning and wealth transfer.
-Business owners can structure policies to fund buy-sell agreements or provide key person insurance.
-People seeking permanent coverage with premium flexibility may prefer this option over whole life insurance.
+Universal life insurance fits a narrow set of buyers.
+High-net-worth individuals use it for estate planning and wealth transfer.
+Business owners structure policies around buy-sell agreements or key person coverage.
+Anyone who wants permanent coverage with adjustable premiums may find it a better match than whole life.

-You need financial discipline to monitor policy performance and adjust life insurance premiums or death benefits when needed.
-Working with a financial advisor helps you understand policy mechanics and avoid common pitfalls that lead to lapse.
+Tracking policy performance and knowing when to adjust life insurance premiums or death benefits takes real financial discipline.
+A financial advisor helps you stay ahead of the mechanics and avoid a lapse.

 Is Universal Life Insurance Right for You?